-During 2019, Ernst & Young billed additional fees for comfort letters, agreed-upon procedures and tax services in the amounts of CHF 0.2 million, CHF 0.2 million and CHF 0.1 million, respectively.
+During 2020, Ernst & Young billed additional fees for audit-related services (quarterly reviews and comfort letters), agreed-upon procedures and tax services in the amount of CHF 1.4 million, CHF 0.3 million and CHF 0.1 million, respectively.

-8.3 SUPERVISORY AND CONTROL INSTRUMENTS PERTAINING TO THE AUDIT
+8.4 SUPERVISORY AND CONTROL INSTRUMENTS PERTAINING TO THE AUDIT

 The Audit Committee as a committee of the Board of Directors reviews and evaluates the performance and independence of the Statutory Auditors at least once each year.
 Based on its review, the Audit Committee recommends to the Board of Directors which external Auditor should be proposed for election at the General Meeting of Shareholders.
 The decision regarding this agenda item is then taken by the Board of Directors.
+As explained under section 8.1, the Board of Directors will propose to the Ordinary General Meeting of Shareholders on May 18, 2021, to elect Deloitte as new Statutory Auditors.

-When evaluating the performance and independence of the Statutory Auditors, the Audit Committee puts special emphasis on the following criteria: Global network of the audit firm, professional competence of the lead audit team, understanding of Dufry's specific business risks, personal independence of the lead auditor and independence of the audit firm as a company, coordination of the Statutory Auditors with the Audit Committee and the Senior Management/ Finance Department of Dufry Group, practical recommendations with respect to the application of IFRS regulations.
+When evaluating the performance and independence of the Statutory Auditors, the Audit Committee puts special emphasis on the following criteria: Global network of the audit firm, professional competence of the lead audit team, understanding of Dufry's specific business risks, personal independence of the lead auditor and independence of the audit firm as a company, coordination of the Statutory Auditors with the Audit Committee and the Senior Management/Finance Department of Dufry Group, practical recommendations with respect to the application of IFRS regulations.

 Within the yearly approved budget, there is also an amount permissible for non-audit services that the Statutory Auditors may perform.
-Within the scope of the approved and budgeted amount, the Chief

-Financial Officer can delegate non-audit related mandates to the Auditors
+Within the scope of the approved and budgeted amount, the Chief Financial Officer can delegate non-audit related mandates to the Auditors.